brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

-# Atlas and Stitch - Quick Start Hands on Lab
+# Atlas and Stitch - Quick Start Hands on Workshop

 ## Contents
 [1.
 Create your first Atlas cluster](#-create-your-first-atlas-cluster)